 - Entrepreneurship and innovation: the best in Europe

 - Internationalization: tomorrow’s global citizens

 ITC is the UT’s Faculty of Geo-Information Science and Earth Observation.
 Our mission is to develop capacity, particularly in less developed countries, and to utilize geospatial solutions to deal with national and global problems.
-Our vision is that spatial solutions will play an increasingly important role in meeting many of mankind’s complex challenges (often wicked problems), such as climate change, population growth, and related claims for sufficient and secure food, water, energy, health, land and housing provision.
+Our vision is that spatial solutions will play an increasingly important role in meeting many of humanity’s complex challenges (often wicked problems), such as climate change, population growth, and related claims for sufficient and secure food, water, energy, health, land and housing provision.
 Our activities are linked to the policy agenda (A World to gain) of the Dutch Ministry of Foreign Affairs.